 Who uses audio description?

-Audio description is most commonly used by people with blindness and low vision.
-People with photosensitive conditions may also benefit from using it, and the same goes for people who are consuming media in a foreign language.
+Audio description is most commonly used by people with visual impairments, inclusive of blind and low vision, though can also be used by people who are photosensitive or that experience adverse effects from strobe/flashing lights, or people who are learning a new language.
 Audio description helps to answer questions as to what is going on, and why, providing important contextual information.

 What is audio description?

 Audio description, sometimes referred to as descriptive audio or described video, is an additional narrator track that provides visual information for people who otherwise would not be able to see it.
-Audio description may be provided live by a narrator or pre-recorded ahead of time.
-Assistive listening devices (ALDs), which are about the size of a cell phone, play audio description tracks and are provided by the places that use them at no charge.
+Audio description may be provided live by a narrator or pre-recorded ahead of time using either a professional narrator or synthesized voice.
+At live events such as theater, audio description is typically played on an assistive listening device (ALD), which is about the size of a cell phone, or on an external application- GalaPro is an example of an application that is used in live theater.

 Where can it be found?

 Audio description can be found in a variety of different settings, including but not limited to:

 - Movie theaters